-These investments by NYS into higher education are welcome.
+These historic investments by NYS into higher education the past few years are welcome.
 As UB's enrollment has grown to exceed 30,000 students, we have remained steadfastly committed to keeping a UB education accessible to students.
 However, as enrollments grew so did the cost of supporting these students.
-Even with these new investments, UB bears the responsibility to cover the increasing cost of supporting a large student body.
+Even with these new